The 'Official' Maiden Voyage of the Wilhelm Gustloff

 The work-mates have been taken from their chambers and are full of admiration and pride assured by society due space and paced about the decks.
 People probably already have all heard of the design and the facilities of the "Wilhelm Gustloff" or read their wildest expectations have been exceeded yet.
 "This beautiful and proud ship belongs to the German Labor Front, and so you!" shouts the guide to the holiday companions.
 The few hours that the comrades are on board have already suffices to make them grow to the heart of this ship.
 The consciousness of a piece of property right to vacation on this ship now for more than two weeks means the home satisfied, each with grateful joy and satisfaction.
 As the first evening falls, the tourists are already a big family, as in a ship is said to be "Strength through Joy" fleet.

 Overshadowing the first day of the journey through is the grief of the ships leader, Captain Lübbe, who was recalled from the midst of his work in death.
-His funeral service took place onboard with vacationers and all were possessed with grief for the farewell to the dead.
+His funeral service took place on board with vacationers and all were possessed with grief for the farewell to the dead.
 The sound of the German hymns, the mortal remains of the harbor entrance taken off the ship before the Captains of Dover.
-We want to take the blow that the fate inflicted on us by the dismissal of the Captain, as men, so the guide calls out in his departing words.
+We want to take the blow that the fate inflicted on us by the death of the Captain, as men, so the guide calls out in his departing words.
 We have not only lost the leader of the ship, but a good friend and comrade.

 The Journey Continues!

 Second night on board.
 It is quiet in the ship.
 The seriousness of the funeral service in the evening twilight has not disappeared.
 Slowly the tourists begin to terms with the inevitable.
 But it can still creative atmosphere.
-Far behind the horizon dip the KdF ships "Der Deutsche", and "Sierra Cordoba", which drove by during the funeral service at the "Wilhelm Gustloff".
+Far behind the horizon dip the KdF ships "Der Deutsche", and "Sierra Cordoba", which sailed by during the funeral service at the "Wilhelm Gustloff".
 A bright, sunny day has dawned.
 We find ourselves still in the channel, there are strong side shines the French coast.
 After the tragic incident occurs now the joy in their rights continues.
 On all the decks in the gym and the swimming pool and in the lounge life begins to pulsate.

 The weather is also expected to shine again.
 It is already remarkable. no trace of the winds, which the has "Wilhelm Gustloff" about standing on its test drives.
 A very light wind moves the sea, the ship swayed gently in the swell.
 The fear of the evil Bay of Biscana turns out to be completely superfluous.
 The sun is shining bright over the ship.
 It also attracts the light from the interior spaces.
-It is ready even - the time to force card players on the sun deck.
+It is ready even - the time to force card players on the Sun Deck.
 There is, however, continued to play.

 From Morning to Midnight

 How do you live now on the "Wilhelm Gustloff"?
 How to spend the holiday his time?
 One might say that proves in the most perfect ensured that all just pursuits, is taken into account.
 Because the food is what it is except basic condition of human existence, such initially be from eating the vine.
 What tourists see when viewing the menu, at the beginning of the trip for possible stops, enters view: you eat by the equally numerous and varied meals through.
 Another important function in human life fulfilled sleeping.
 Apart from sleep, which has a curfew as establishing a perfectly natural and even necessary length, the particular need of rest as needed all the time, he has left between meals overslept.
-Especially popular is the community of sleepers in the sun on the large sports deck.
+Especially popular is the community of sleepers in the sun on the large Sports Deck.
 Those who love peace, everywhere one finds in any case a quiet cove.

 Of course, a sea journey is too interesting to be sleepy.
 Most tourists are, therefore, the whole day on your feet, look at the always new and wonderful play of waves, wave to passing ships.
-In addition, however, the number of board games that are on the very large sports deck of the "Wilhelm Gustloff" can hold many tourists at the same time, do not forget.
+In addition, however, the number of board games that are on the very large Sports Deck of the "Wilhelm Gustloff" can hold many tourists at the same time, do not forget.

 For the design of its afternoon-evening program offers in many ways the holiday.
 Since organized concerts, held talks.
 Games presented, movies roll on, it can dance, short, all types of entertainment are presented.
-Who wants to join entertains all this is not, on his way Should not bored anyone, he carries out only one to blame.
+Who wants to join entertains all this is not, on his way should not bored anyone, he carries out only one to blame.

 So it is for the welfare of all travelers on the best organized.
 Who wants to be left alone, they will find who likes a lot and eats well, here is where the offer, the sports person can be a substantially transparent, a Merry Round Upper finds a third man to play cards you everywhere.
 More may require a person impossible, and so are they also leave the comrades on the "Wilhelm Gustloff" in the few days of their being together really become a big family, as it has the desired tour guide in his welcoming speech.